Murder of Brittanee Drexel: Disappearance

+Drexel walked down South Ocean Boulevard to visit a friend at the Blue Water Resort.

 That night, around 8 p.m., Drexel left her friends at the Bar Harbor Hotel beachfront to walk 1.5 mi south down South Ocean Boulevard to visit a longtime friend who was staying at the Blue Water Resort.
 Security cameras at the resort showed her arriving.
 Drexel was carrying a beige purse and wearing a black-and-white tank top, flip-flops and shorts.
 The cameras captured her leaving around 8:45 p.m.

 Drexel was texting her boyfriend, John Grieco, who had stayed in the Rochester area because of work commitments.
 They had been texting back and forth, but around 9:15 p.m. her texts suddenly stopped and Grieco began calling her friends in Myrtle Beach to see if they knew where she was or what had happened.

 When those efforts failed, Grieco called Drexel's mother Dawn, who had not known that her daughter was in Myrtle Beach until she was contacted.
 Dawn called Chad and then the Rochester police, hoping that they could establish communications with their counterparts in South Carolina.
 Repeated calls and texts to Drexel's phone went unanswered.